Spectrum™ Preimplantation Genetic Diagnosis (PGD) for single-gene disorders

 - Natera matches all embryo samples to DNA samples taken from the parents, confirming that the sample is from the embryo and confirming that the embryos belong to those parents.
 This prevents misdiagnosis due to contamination or sample mix up.

 - Natera evaluates the entire chromosome carrying the gene mutation to make sure there are exactly two copies before making single-gene diagnosis.

 Natera’s highly accurate and proprietary analysis of results with the Parental Support algorithm eliminates human interpretation error.
-The accuracy of Natera’s single-gene PGD testing is typically greater than 99%.
+The accuracy of Natera’s Spectrum testing is typically greater than 99%.